YCSU/Udacity_SDC_P3_Behavioral-Cloning/README.md

 visualization of cnn output

 ## Training strategy
-discuss the number of samples and how you get those images the quality. validation set Udacity example
+The training data was collected by driving around the track in the designated direction three laps and one lap in the opposite direction.
+The number of total training sample is 10512.
+The data provided by Udacity was used for validation, which has 8036 instances.

 The size of the original camera images are 160x320x3.
-The images are resized to 96*96*3 and further cropped to 55*96*3 before feeding into the network.
+The images are resized to 96*96*3 and further cropped to 55*96*3 when feeding into the network.

-show examples
+![alt text][image1]

-describe how you do augmentaion and resampling
+images the quality describe how you do augmentaion and resampling

 batch size and epochs and adam